How to create a website with WordPress in 2021

 I hope the basics of Beaver Builder are clear to you.
 It’s a bit hard to explain with just text and images, so I urged you to watch the video that accompanies this page.
 It will give you an even better understanding of how Beaver Builder works.

 At the very bottom of a page of a website is always the footer of a website.
 This often contains some useful links and, for example, the address and contact details of a company.

-We have 4 rows in the footer in this theme.
-These are 4 different widget areas, like you see in the Widgets.
+We have four rows in the footer in this theme.
+These are four different widget areas like you see in the Widgets.